adriangb/community/rfcs/20200902-pickle-for-keras.md

 * Copying Keras models with Python's built-in `copy.deepcopy`.

-Supporting Pickle will enable wider usage in the Python ecosystem because ecosystems of libraries depend strongly on the presence of protocols.
-See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficient Pickle implementation for PyTorch).
+Supporting Pickle will enable wider usage in the Python ecosystem because Python's ecosystems of libraries depend strongly on the presence of protocols.
 Without these protocols, it's necessary for each library to implement a custom serialization method.
 For example, Dask Distributed has a custom serialization method for Keras at [distributed/protocol/keras.py].
+See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficient Pickle implementation for PyTorch).

 [distributed/protocol/keras.py]:https://github.com/dask/distributed/blob/73fa9bd1bd7dcb4ceed72cdbdc6dd4b92f887521/distributed/protocol/keras.py